tamarakoehler/tamarakoehler.github.io/index.md

 You can find my full CV [here](https://drive.google.com/file/d/139MFONkrQnZ0U3GPfTKHDO45eG_qOtKs/view?usp=sharing).

-When I'm not doing any of the above, I enjoy traveling, trying new sports (most recently road biking and swimming), and reading — novels, not papers.
+When I'm not doing any of the above, I enjoy traveling, trying new sports (most recently road biking and swimming), and reading.

 If we share interests or you just want to connect, please feel free to reach out!